 Please share these inspiring children’s book authors with dyslexia with anyone you know who has a loved one in their lives struggling with reading.
 It’s certainly time to focus on what individuals can do and to celebrate strengths.

-If you would like to learn more about how to overcome the barriers that can play a role into why your child may have difficulty with reading, I invite you to check out Reading Transformed.
-It is important to ensure that reading becomes comfortable and something that is done with confidence.
+If you would like to learn more about how to overcome the barriers that can play a role into why your child may have difficulty with reading, I invite you to check out Reading Made Easy.
+It’s important to ensure that reading becomes comfortable and something that is done with confidence.
+Reading Made Easy is a guide for parents to help determine the root of your child’s reading difficulty.
+It then provides simple and targeted solutions for each root.

 I would love to know your thoughts on these authors with dyslexia and about your own experiences with reading.
 Please share in the comments below.